 Who we are

 We are a pharmacology department with primary faculty engaged in cutting-edge research in translational biomedical sciences.
 We are also dedicated mentors of doctoral students seeking to instill an interdisciplinary approach to discovery.
-Our faculty come together with faculty from multiple departments across the university, and Pfizer Cambridge, to provide a wide variety of research projects relevant to the treatment of diseases of the nervous system, cardiovascular system, and cancer.
+We are committed to inclusion of individuals regardless of gender, race, color, nationality, ethnicity, disability, religion or sexual orientation.
+Our strong commitment to a diverse community enriches our teaching, mentoring, and research missions.
+We actively support Boston University’s statement on diversity.
+Our faculty come together with faculty from multiple departments across the university, and multiple industry partners, including Pfizer and Biogen, to provide a wide variety of research projects relevant to the treatment of diseases of the nervous system, cardiovascular system, and cancer.
 Together we are part of the NIGMS Biomolecular Pharmacology Training Program that provides an educational experience, balanced in content and style, to mold the thought leaders of academic, industrial, and government service career paths for our students.

 Making a difference

 - BU Pharmacology’s NIGMS T32 funded PROGRAM in BIOMOLECULAR PHARMACOLOGY is one of only four such pharmacological sciences training programs in New England so honored by NIGMS, and was ranked in the top echelon of PhD training programs for research productivity by the 2010 National Research Council report.